Giant garbage patches of the sea become "national" art in Venice

 These "garbage patches" are areas of high marine debris concentrated in the North Pacific Ocean, the exact size and content of which are hard to define, according to the U.S. National Oceanic and Atmospheric Administration.

-To draw attention to the phenomenon, the Italian-born Finucci brought hundreds of bags full of water and multicoloured plastic bottle tops to U.N. culture agency UNESCO.
+To draw attention to the phenomenon, the Italian-born Finucci brought hundreds of bags full of water and multicolored plastic bottletops to U.N. culture agency UNESCO.
 The Paris-based agency granted the "Garbage Patch State" symbolic statehood in April.

 "My intention is to make tangible, by means of a unique yet simple concept, a reality which is, unfortunately, rather complicated," said Finucci.